Caritas in Veritate Summary: Human Development (Part 3 of 5)

 “Development must include not just material growth but also spiritual growth“.
 (CIV, 76)

-The need for and importance of integral development must be recognized if true, human development is to be possible.
+We must recognize the need for and importance of integral development if true, human development is to be possible.

 Catholic social teaching is built on three foundational principles - Human Dignity, Solidarity and Subsidiarity.
 Human Dignity, embodied in a correct understanding of the human person, is the greatest.
 The others flow from it.
 Good governments and good economic systems find ways of fostering the three principles.